Nicotine patches, anti-smoking drugs, seeing a hypnotist and going cold turkey: Lyn Carlson tried everything to quit smoking over the years.

 Carlson was accustomed to having a bad smoker's cough, but in her 40s she began experiencing shortness of breath, and the health warnings started to hit home.
 She knew she had to try again to quit, but kept reaching for a cigarette.

 “The thought of life without cigarettes gave me anxiety,” she says.
 “I realized that to have any chance of overcoming this, I needed to convince myself that I might be able to do without cigarettes and that it didn't have to be forever.”

 She also began focusing on the cost of smoking and chastising herself about paying to be robbed of her health.
 “Visualizing each cigarette as poison helped the fight.” she says.

 In 2009, with support from her husband, Carlson put the nail in the coffin of her tobacco habit.
 With self-talk setting the stage and new anti-smoking medication in hand, she set a quit date that coincided with a healing and empowerment seminar.
 She hasn’t taken a puff since.

-It is hardly news that more than 37,000 Canadians will die prematurely this year due to tobacco use, according to the 2014 report Tobacco Use in Canada: Patterns and Trends.
+It is hardly news that more than 37,000 Canadians will die prematurely this year due to tobacco use, according to Health Canada.
 Yet, despite the graphic health warnings on cigarette packs, cigarette tax hikes and smoking bans in many areas, millions of Canadians still smoke both out of habit and for pleasure.
 Many of these people, if asked, would say they feel as though they are hopelessly addicted with no effective way to quit.